How to Look After Your Hands and Wrists In Muay Thai

 Strengthen your hands and wrists with equipment

 Making a concerted effort to strengthen your hands and wrists helps mitigate the risk of injury and helps them recover quicker if they do get injured.
 Fortunately, you can do so with minimal equipment and by dedicating only a few minutes per day on a consistent basis to reap positive results.
+Using a stress ball is a perfect way to start as you can use your own strength to test your pain limits.
+Stress balls provide light resistance, promote hand and wrist circulation, and build back grip strength.

 Hand grips are the most common equipment for hand and wrist exercising.
 With a hand grip you can adjust the resistance and choose to squeeze multiple reps at low resistance, few reps at high resistance or a mixture of both.
 You can clearly see the muscles in your forearms and wrists at work when using a hand grip.